Damaris and the Women in Acts 17

 Damaris is one of a number of women mentioned in Acts chapter 17.

 I covered the majority of the ladies in the Bible in my All God’s Women podcast and blog posts, but I keep discovering new women I failed to include.
 Damaris as one of those women.
-In Luke’s account of Paul’s Macedonian journey through Thessalonica, Berea, and Athens.
+She’s found in Luke’s account of Paul’s Macedonian journey through Thessalonica, Berea, and Athens.

 Paul and the Leading Women in Thessalonica